cea-hpc/modules/doc/source/modulefile.rst

   Returns all tags assigned to currently evaluated *modulefile* as a list of strings if no *tag* name is given (see :ref:`Module tags` section in :ref:`module(1)`)

+  When tags are assigned to specific module variants, they are returned only if this variant is the one currently evaluated.

   Returns ``1`` if one of the tags applying to currently evaluated *modulefile* is *tag*.
 Returns ``0`` otherwise.